Research and Clinical Instruments Manufacturer & Supplier

 Yes, but because of the temporal unreliability of USB communication, we limit the frequency to no more than 10Hz when triggered by the button in the software or via the API.

 The standard DS8R can be triggered at a maximum frequency of 1000Hz, however, we have provided a modified firmware to some users which allows the DS8R to be triggered at 10kHz, allowing it to deliver bursts of biphasic pulses with 50us phase durations and <1us phase intervals.
+This has been employed for applications such as transcutaneous high frequency stimulation of the spinal cord, in order to research rehabilitation following spinal cord injury.
 Please contact us if you have an interest in this non-standard firmware.

 The DS8R is supplied with our own Windows compatible Virtual Front Panel GUI software, which allows the user to control all settings accessible from the physical front panel, including triggering at up to 10Hz.
 As part of the software installation, an API is included which offers a basic but versatile programming interface to the DS8R.
-Third party control of the DS8R has been implemented by Cambridge Electronic Design (CED) in the latest versions of their Signal and Spike2 software, but various research groups have developed and shared their own solutions for Matlab and Python.
-An overview document is provided in the downloads section.
-We also have a web forum for hardware and software discussion.
+Third party control of the DS8R has been implemented by Cambridge Electronic Design (CED) in the latest versions of their Signal and Spike2 software and we also provide a Matlab solution in the downloads section of this page.
+Note that we have a web forum for hardware and software discussion.

 Please leave this field empty.